 Directions:

-- Cube the tuna steak and toss it gently with soy sauce.
+- Cube tuna and toss with soy sauce for a classic tuna poke.

-- Assemble your poke bowl by placing rice, tuna, avocado, and seaweed salad together.
+- Assemble bowl: rice, tuna, avocado, seaweed salad.

 5.6 Tuna Steak with Avocado Salsa